-More than $1.6 trillion in mortgage loans mature over the next five years, creating an opportunity for commercial mortgage real estate investment trusts (REITs) and other private real estate direct lenders that finance income-producing properties like apartments, hotels, offices, industrial facilities and retail centers.
+More than $1.5 trillion in mortgage loans mature over the next four years, creating an opportunity for commercial mortgage real estate investment trusts (REITs) and other private real estate direct lenders that finance income-producing properties like apartments, hotels, offices, industrial facilities and retail centers.

 Many large lenders of the past (commercial banks, thrifts and insurance companies) no longer are able to compete in this refinancing environment.
 Banks and other traditional commercial real estate lenders have decreased debt originations in large part due to an increasingly restrictive regulatory environment, which is expected to continue if not intensify.
 Commercial mortgage-backed securities (CMBS) lenders also face a number of headwinds amid regulatory changes, such as the retention rules set forth in the Dodd-Frank Act and higher capital charges on certain securities held by investment banks.

-As a result, there is a limited lending supply and increased demand for financing and refinancing, which is creating a void that can be filled by alternative providers such as REITs and private investment funds, which are not subject to many of the regulatory requirements of larger banks, insurance companies and other financial institutions.
+As a result, there is a limited lending supply and increased demand for financing and refinancing.
+This is creating a void that can be filled by alternative providers such as REITs and private investment funds, which are not subject to many of the regulatory requirements of larger banks, insurance companies and other financial institutions.

 Some of the risks related to investing in commercial real estate – the properties underlying the debt – include local property supply and demand conditions, tenants’ inability to pay rent and increases in operating costs, to name a few.